oneapi-src/oneDAL/docs/source/daal/cpu-vs-gpu.rst

 CPU and GPU Support
 ===================

-GPU support in DAAL part of library have been deprecated and removed from library.
+GPU support in DAAL part of library has been deprecated and removed from library.
 Please use GPU support in oneDAL :ref:`_onedal_gpu_support`